Halibut Fishing License

 When do I need to report?

 The reporting week for halibut begins on Sunday at 12:01 a.m. and ends Saturday at midnight.
 Weekly trip level catch reports must be submitted by midnight on Monday, two days after the end of each report week.
 In 2023, the halibut season begins on Thursday, May 18th and ends on Tuesday, June 13th.
-This means that in 2023, halibut endorsement holders will need to submit weekly catch reports for five weeks:
+This means that in 2023, halibut fishing license holders will need to submit weekly catch reports for five weeks:

 - Submit report(s) by Monday, May 22 for fishing activity during May 18-20